How do I know how much water is in my cistern?

 How to find out how much water is in your cistern:

-There are several ways to determine the water level in your underground cistern.
+There are several ways to determine the water level in your water cistern.
 Here are a few methods:

 1. Visual Inspection: